developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/keycapture/index.md

 ###Use of Key Capture module on Localized Operating Systems
 Users of the key capture module with Chinese, Korean and Japanese operating systems should bear the following in mind: Internally the KeyCapture module stores key representations as VK codes, therefore the key event will always return VK_PROCESSKEY (229) and keys can not be individually specified.
 In JavaScript the DOM element's keyup event can be used as an indication of which key has been pressed.

-###Function keys on Zebra Psion WM Devices
-The function keys on Zebra Psion devices running Windows Mobile (such as those listed below) do not return Microsoft virtual keycode value, but instead return a Psion proprietary Unicode value.
-This can lead to compatibility issues for Enterprise Browser apps running on these devices:
+###Mapping Proprietary Keycodes
+A small group of Zebra devices running Windows Mobile (such as those listed below) return proprietary keycode values inconsistent with those of other devices, and are incompatible with Windows.
+To address this issue, apps made with Enterprise Browser 1.5 or higher can remap those proprietary keycodes to Microsoft standard codes.
+See the [Mapping Proprietary Function Keycodes](../../../guide/keycapture/#mappingproprietaryfunctionkeycodes).

 * Workabout Pro 4 WEH Device
 * Omnii XT15 WEH Device

-To configure Enterprise Browser to return the Microsoft virtual keycode value, see the [Keycode Mapping Guide](../../guide/keycapture/#mappingpsionfunctionkeys).